10 Best Real Estate Stocks to Own in 2017

 Investing in real estate can be rewarding to income investors.
 But you don’t really need to be a landlord to collect rent.
 There are plenty of real estate stocks on the market that can provide investors with a steady stream of income without the hassle of buying and renting out properties.

 Today, most real estate dividend stocks are organized as real estate investment trusts, or REITs.
 To income investors, the biggest advantage of investing in REITs is their dividend yield.
 Right now, the average yield of all S&P 500 companies is about two percent.
-With REITs, the dividend yield could easily double or triple that.
+With REIT stocks, the dividend yield could easily double or triple that.
 And that’s because these companies are required by law to distribute at least 90% of their taxable income each year as dividends to shareholders.

 Moreover, real estate stocks could also be more solid than other high-yield stocks on the market today.
 This is because REITs are backed by real estate.
 Their payouts are secured by stable rents from long-term leases.
 They could be expanding, but they are not taking on excessively risky projects.